Sterniii3/drugdevelopR/validation/test_cases/05_MultipleEndpointsTestCases.md

   * “fixed=FALSE”, i.e. set the function to model the treatment effects on a prior distribution,
   * amount of information for prior true treatment effect given by 210 and 420.

-Verify that the program returns an expected utility of 457.75 (in 10^5 \$) an optimal number of participants in phase II of 296 and and optimal threshold value of 0.88.
+Verify that the program returns an expected utility of 905.1 (in 10^5 \$) an optimal number of participants in phase II of 296 and 285 in phase III (i.e. 581 in total) an optimal threshold value of 0.88.
 Furthermore, verify, that the program returns a probability to go to phase III of 0.75.

 ### 05.02 (shows that req.
 05.01, 05.04, 05.05 and 05.10 are met): {-}
 Use the function `optimal_multiple_tte`.
 Supply the same input values as in test case 05.01, however, set a sample size constraint of 500.